Is Climate Change Causing More Powerful Tornadoes?

 Key ingredients for severe thunderstorms include warm, moist air to fuel thunderstorm initiation and growth and winds that change with altitude, or wind shear, to help organize a thunderstorm and create rotation.
 Big changes of wind with height, or high wind shear, are especially important for tornado and hail formation.

 "As the planet warms, the moisture content of the atmosphere will also increase.
 And that's the basic fuel that drives thunderstorms.
-It's where the storms get their energy from... as we warm the planet that will increase the energy available for producing storms," Brooks explained.
+It's where the storms get their energy from... as we warm the planet that will increase the energy available for producing storms," Brooks said.
 "The other primary ingredient, the shear that organizes the storm, is likely going to decrease."

 The wind shear will likely decrease due to a lower temperature contrast from pole to pole.